ConfederacyOfGaia/Gaia/README.md

 The continent is divided into several logical regions:

 * [The Zephyrlands](zephyrlands.md), in the western halfof the continent, where the PCs begin their adventures.
-* [The Thundershow Tundra](thundersnow-tundra.md), in the north, which consists of frigid deserts.
+* [The Thundersnow Tundra](thundersnow-tundra.md), in the north, which consists of frigid deserts.
 * The [East](east.md), about which the PCs know nothing.
 * The [South and Central areas](central.md), which consists of impassible mountains, and are home to the Orcs.